Kickoff Thursday, Oct 30th 8:15pm Eastern

 Find JMās Journal on Friday in The Scroll.
 If you are an Inner Circle member, you can read JMās Journal on Thursday in Discord.

-How detroit Will Try To Win ::
+How tennessee Will Try To Win ::

 You must be logged in to view collective notes about a game.